chuckstack/chuckstack.github.io/src-ls/stack-local.md

 We will use AI to amplify, augment and automate processes around each of these steps.

+## Technology Co-op

+One option to get started is to create a local technology co-op.
+The purpose of the co-op is to provide shared resources for the benefit of local organizations.

+Starting the co-op is incredibly simply:

+- Purchase a seat in the [stack-academy](./stack-academy.md) - you only need one.
+- Find 2 to 3 people people that [fit this description](./blog-chuck-stack-it-job-description-assessment.md).
+- Make these people available to your local community in the same way the chuck-stack is organized (open discussion meeting, on-site support, deployment of best practices).

+We can help you evaluate and choose your people.

 ## Pick Your Founding Organization

+Another option to get started is by finding small or medium organizations in your country, state, or community that represent the types of organizations you want to see excel.

 Here are example criteria to help you pick your local small and medium organizations: